Securing Your Automation1 Controller

 - Use the Industrial Ethernet A and B ports on your controller to connect to external Modbus or EtherCAT devices.

-Tip: To secure your controller, make sure to secure your network, obey best practices for network security, and use secure communication.
+IMPORTANT: To secure your controller, use secure communication with a secure network, and obey best practices for network security.

 Regenerating the Certificate of a Controller